 A Few Things to Know:

 2) Groups of 10 or more are accepted by appointment only.
 Groups without appointments will be turned away.
 Group must arrive before 2:30pm.
 Groups over 20 are not permitted.

 3) Tastings are $6 per person with over 12 wines to choose from 6 or more Ciders and Mead.

 4) There is live music every Saturday and Sunday from 2-5pm during May through October

 5) Applewood Winery does not host wedding or private events.

-7) No Outside Food or Beverages are permitted on our property when our cafe is open for business.
+8) No Outside Food or Beverages are permitted on our property when our cafe is open for business.
 Coolers are also not permitted on our property.
 Private parties are not permitted on the grounds.
-Please be advised we have staff patrolling the grounds and guests will be asked to bring any outside food or beverages back to their vehicle.
+Please be advised we have staff checking the grounds and guests will be asked to bring any outside food or beverages back to their vehicle.

 Open 11am - 5pm Wed-Sunday in March though August